-College Acceptances: Please have students bring in a copy of all college acceptances and scholarship award letters into guidance.
-(We can make a copy if needed.)
+Seniors College Acceptances: Please have seniors bring in a copy of all college acceptances and scholarship award letters into guidance.
+(We can make a copy if needed)

 Financial Aid for College: All seniors planning on attending college must fill out the FAFSA online as soon as possible.
 This is the federal financial aid form that qualifies students for government grants and loans.
 Please see below for directions.
 Be sure to know the financial aid deadlines for colleges the student has applied to.

 1. First step: create an FAS ID